 From yesterday’s New York Times (3.12.13): “What he doesn’t realize is if he tried a different style, he’d get a whole lot more cooperation,” [Republican Senator] Coburn said, adding: “He’s really a neat guy.
 People don’t know that about him.”
 Irrespective of your large-P Politics, it’s a powerful (though… Read More.

-Your Attitude Toward Yourself (Part 5) Not surprisingly, your attitudes about business development, marketing, and time management are shaped by how you see yourself and the world around you.
-And in turn, these flow from a complex mix of inherited traits, learned behaviors, unconscious beliefs, emotions, and a lifetime of… Read More.
+Your Attitude Toward Yourself Not surprisingly, your attitudes about business development, marketing, and time management are shaped by how you see yourself and the world around you.
+And in turn, these flow from a complex mix of inherited traits, learned behaviors, unconscious beliefs, emotions, and a lifetime of experiences.
+You… Read More.